Quantum gravity with purely virtual particles from asymptotically local quantum field theory: Introduction

-Two other ways to introduce purely virtual particles are available in the literature: one uses diagrammatic spectral optical identities \cite {diagrammarMio} and the other one is based on special non-time ordered correlation functions \cite{PVP20}.
-A fourth way is the one emerging from this paper.
-Generically speaking, we can say that PVPs are defined by tweaking the usual diagrammatics so as to eradicate the ghosts, while remaining in the realm of local theories.
+We recall two additional methods of introducing purely virtual particles, besides the one already mentioned: one uses diagrammatic spectral optical identities \cite{diagrammarMio} and the other one is based on non-time ordered correlation functions of a special type \cite{PVP20}.
+Generically speaking, PVPs are defined by tweaking the diagrammatics so as to eradicate the ghosts, while remaining in the realm of local theories.
+That is to say, the PVP and Krasnikov approaches share the same goals, in local and nonlocal settings, respectively.\ We can also view AL-QFT as a fourth formulation of theories with PVPs.

-Taking advantage of the PVP concept, it is possible to build a\ local theory of quantum gravity \cite{LWgrav} that is unitary and renormalizable at the same time.
+We also mention that, taking advantage of the PVP concept, it is possible to build a\ local theory of quantum gravity \cite{LWgrav} that is unitary and renormalizable at the same time.
 Its main prediction is a constrained window ($4/10000\lesssim r\lesssim 3/1000$) for the value of the tensor-to-scalar ratio $r$ \cite{ABP} of primordial fluctuations, which essentially confirms the prediction of the Starobinsky $R+R^{2}$ model \cite{staro} ($r\simeq 3/1000$) within less than an order of magnitude.
-Other predictions can be derived as well (the running of scalar and tensor tilts, higher-order corrections, etc. \cite{CMBrunning} ), but require much more effort to be tested, in the realm of current or planned observations \cite{CMBStage4}.
-In this paper we provide a nonlocal deformation of quantum gravity with PVPs, which returns it back in the local limit.
+Other predictions can be derived as well (the running of scalar and tensor tilts, higher-order corrections, etc. \cite{CMBrunning}), but require more effort to be tested, in the realm of current or planned observations \cite{CMBStage4}.
+Among the other things, in this paper we provide a nonlocal deformation of quantum gravity with PVPs, which returns the theory of \cite{LWgrav} in the local limit.

-Since we know what to expect (i.e., local limits containing physical particles and PVPs), we can easily identify how to relax the defining assumptions of NL-QFT to enlarge the manifold $\mathcal{M}_{\text{NL}}$ appropriately.
-It turns out that the form factors attached to the \textquotedblleft propagators\ of non propagating fields\textquotedblright , which eliminate the unwanted ghost poles, remain entire functions, but are allowed to have zeros.
-This generalization does not cause particular problems, since the associated fields have to be integrated out anyway, sooner or later.
-The Lagrangian is singular, strictly speaking, but the action is still regular.

-We show that the so enlarged manifold $\mathcal{M}_{\text{NL}}$ does include models that have regular local limits in Minkowski spacetime, and those limits are indeed theories that contain purely virtual particles in addition to physical particles (PVP-QFTs).
-We call the models of the subspace $ \mathcal{U}_{\text{NL/L}}\subset \mathcal{M}_{\text{NL}}$ \textquotedblleft asymptotically local\textquotedblright\ quantum field theories\ (AL-QFTs), and denote their space by $\mathcal{M}_{\text{AL}}$ henceforth.
-AL-QFT can be used as an alternative formulation of theories with PVPs, or as an approximation that smooths out their typical nonanalytic behaviors.